Team-AIRWISE/AIRWISE/README.md

 7.Jumper wires
 8.Ultrasonic water atomiser/vaporiser
 9.Double Relay module
-Parts for case made according to 3d model provided (Recommended to 3print with PLA filament)
+10.Parts for case made according to 3d model provided (Recommended to 3print with PLA filament)
+11.Raspberry Pi

-## software Required:
+## Software Required:

 Pi imager
 MobaXterm

+### Preparing the main modules

+Take your Peltier module and apply thermal paste to one side then firmly attach the heatsink, do the same for the other side.
+Ensure that:
+A) The side of the heatsink the fan is attached to is the one that gets warm when voltage is applied.
+If you are not sure, wait till the device is fully assembled, then test.
+B) Also make sure that the fan is blowing into the heatsink as opposed to drawing in, if not, flip the fan so its blowing into the heatsink.
+The peltier module and box fan shall be attached in series (as shown in diagram)

+Alternative:
+	You can also do what we have done for our prototype, which is use the internals of a mini dehumidifier, saving costs, however this may be more complex to achieve.